Telling The Story

 Leading Literacy

-On this episode of Leading Literacy, we can’t wait for you to get to know Dr. Jasmine Rogers.
+• On this episode of Leading Literacy, we can’t wait for you to get to know Dr. Jasmine Rogers.
 Dr. Rogers is from the Washington D.C. area where she is professor at American University and supports teachers at the D.C.
 Reading Clinic.
 If that’s not enough, she also co-authored the NAACP Discussion Guide for “The Right to Read” documentary.
 Learn how Dr. Rogers is committed to sharing her knowledge about Black language and how she “can’t stop, won’t stop.”
 Enjoy!

 October 2024

-Amplify: Science of Reading The Podcast
+Amplify: The Science of Reading Podcast

-Returning guest and recent doctoral degree recipient Jasmine Rogers, Ed.D., rejoins the podcast to discuss findings from her research on Black language and teacher perceptions of Black language.
+• Returning guest and recent doctoral degree recipient Jasmine Rogers, Ed.D., rejoins the podcast to discuss findings from her research on Black language and teacher perceptions of Black language.
 Rogers shares strategies for how educators can better serve students by allowing them to be more themselves in the classroom.
 She also shares some specific teacher approaches she’s observed that listeners can apply in their own classrooms.
 Lastly, Rogers inspires listeners with emotional stories—including her own—about educators learning and growing, and posits that starting with introspection can often have the greatest impact on the classroom.

 December 2023

-Amplify: Science of Reading The Podcast
+• Amplify: Science of Reading Podcast

 While working with students, one educator came to a realization that put her on a path to fascinating research in the Science of Reading.
 In this episode, Jasmine Rogers—manager and coach with the In Schools program at the DC Reading Clinic and an early literacy intervention lead at American University—shares her story and delves into her research on dialects and best practices for structured literacy instruction.
 She discusses Black language and how it connects with the language comprehension strand of Scarborough’s Reading Rope.
 Jasmine also offers recommendations for classroom teachers who have bidialectal students.

-Feb 2023
+February 2023